-Given the inevitable authority and responsibility that comes with a senior role however the risks involved in getting in wrong are significant.
+Given the inevitable authority and responsibility that comes with a senior role, however, the risks involved in getting it wrong are significant.
 They are measured not just in the direct cost of wasted salaries, bonuses and other benefits together with the inevitable pay off but also the missed opportunity for the business as a whole.

 It sounds obvious.